garylirocks/quickrefs/sql-exam-cheatsheet.markdown

 - Min.
 TLS version
   - TLS 1.2

+- Log access to a specific column
+  - Turn on Advanced Data Security (ADS)
+  - Apply sensitivity labels
+  - Enable auditing

+- To view db properties requires:
+  - `VIEW DATABASE STATE`

 ## HA/DR

+- Cluster with even number of nodes requires a witness to get quorum

 ### PaaS

 - Auto-Failover group
   - 1 replica only, NOT the same region
+  - A grace period (min.
+1 hour), to prevent unnecessary failovers for transient issues

 - Geo-replication DMVs
   - `sys.dm_geo_replication_links`: a row for each replication link